dwmkerr/hacker-laws/README.md

 [KISS on Wikipedia](https://en.wikipedia.org/wiki/KISS_principle)

+> Keep it simple, stupid
-> The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided.

-KISS, an acronym for "keep it simple, stupid", is a design principle noted by the U.S. Navy in 1960.
-The phrase has been associated with aircraft engineer Kelly Johnson.
+The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided.
+Originating in the U.S. Navy in 1960, the phrase has been associated with aircraft engineer Kelly Johnson.

 The principle is best exemplified by the story of Johnson handing a team of design engineers a handful of tools, with the challenge that the jet aircraft they were designing must be repairable by an average mechanic in the field under combat conditions with only these tools.
-Hence, the "stupid" refers to the relationship between the way things break and the sophistication available to repair them.
+Hence, the "stupid" refers to the relationship between the way things break and the sophistication of the tools available to repair them, not the capabilities of the engineers themselves.

 See also: